Bealby/grandpas-pocket-watch-shop/README.md

 The Website needs to allow users to add products to their basket on a continues basis while shopping and perusing through the Website.
-To then penultimately follow through to the checkout and payment, while being notified of each step along the way.
+For them to penultimately follow through to the checkout and payment, while being notified of each step along the way.

-The Website also needs to allow it's superusers to create, edit and delete products to accurately detail and expand the Website's product portfolio.
+The Website also needs to allow it's 'superusers' to create, edit and delete products to accurately maintain details and expand the Website's product portfolio.

-The final scope of the website needs to include contact information for users make any enquiries regarding products and purchases.
+A contact information page to allow users to make enquiries regarding products and purchases will also be provided.
-Communication options will be expanded further still to a Q&A Forum that can be accessed by registered users only.
+Along with a Q&A Forum that registered users can use.

 ### Structure

-As an e-commerce enterprise that sells products, the Website needs to reflect this visably upon entering the site.
-Keeping to e-commerce design conventions the navigation bar will be fixed at the top with the logo, search bar functionality and titles of products displayed.
+As an e-commerce enterprise that sells products, the Website needs to reflect this visably upon entering the Website so that users know exactly why they are 'here' what they can 'do'.

+Therefore to schieve this and goal, e-commerce design conventions currently used in the market, such as for 'Amazon', 'Ebay' and 'Etsy', will be closely followed and tailored to accoridnty.

+The `Navigation Bar` will be fixed at the top with the **Logo**, **Search Bar** and **Product** headers displayed.
+`Icons` will then be used for the **Login** and **Basket** features.
 This along with the main home page titled "Start Shopping" with an arrow pointing down towards images of watches, parts and tools, should intuitiviely convey the Website's aim.
+Placement of imagery and icons will be key to horning and focusing users intuition into buying.

 Extra features such as About, contact and Q&A Forum will be placed at the bottom of the oage as separatte links, as to not distract the user into navigating to other reas of the Website when the main goal is for users to focus on buying.
 The extra links will become more apparant as the users trust and comfortubuly grow whle searhcing the Website for poridcts,

 cognitive overload.